Humanities and Social Science Program

 Students will be required to:

 Select a character from popular culture (TV, movie, or book).
-Students should choose a character that has significant development over the course of a TV show, film, or book.
-For example, it is helpful to know a character’s back story and early life or relationships with parents.
-You will use this information to provide support for your interpretation
+Students should choose a character with significant development throughout a TV show, film, or book.
+For example, knowing a character’s back story and early life or relationships with parents is helpful.
+You will use this information to support your interpretation.

 Possible Topics For Final Project: